isomerpages/moe-cjc/_news/2026/Celebrating SG61 with the Punggol community.md

 <p>Mr Bernard Tan, Chairman of CJC’s School Management Committee, also announced
 the launch of CJC’s fundraising campaign for the new campus.
-He said he “hopes that CJC alumni, parents, friends and partners will join us in generously contributing to building a vibrant campus to serve all Singaporeans.”
-Information on how to donate can be found here - <a href="https://www.giving.sg/donate/campaign/cjc-rejuvenation-project" rel="noopener noreferrer nofollow" target="_blank"><u>https://www.giving.sg/donate/campaign/cjc-rejuvenation-project</u></a> (<em>Donations above $50 are eligible for tax relief.</em>)</p>
+He said he “hopes that CJC alumni, parents, friends and partners will join us in generously contributing to building a vibrant campus to serve all Singaporeans.”</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/National_Day_at_Punggol_r.jpg">
 </div>